List on Bids44 →

 ConditionPrice RangeWhat It Means

-Prices can vary slightly based on the storage variant (128GB vs 256GB).
-The 256GB model typically fetches ₹1,000-₹2,000 more.
+Remember, prices can also vary based on the storage variant—a 256GB model will always command a higher price than a 128GB one.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the OnePlus 11R in 2026